jhashuva/MVCTS/intro_to_python.md

 ![](./img/Introduction_to_Python8.jpg)

-By the way\, there’s a difference between the output of print\(\) and the automatic echoing done by the interactive interpreter:
+By the way, there’s a difference between the output of print\(\) and the automatic echoing done by the interactive interpreter:

 print\(\) strips quotes from strings and prints their contents\.
 It’s meant for human output\.
-It helpfully adds a space between each of the things it prints\, and a newline at the end:
+It helpfully adds a space between each of the things it prints, and a newline at the end:

-'>>> print\('Give'\, "us"\, '''some'''\, """space"""\)'
+'>>> print\('Give', "us", '''some''', """space"""\)'

 Give us some space